-Directory information, which is information that is generally not considered harmful or an invasion of privacy if released, can also be disclosed to outside organizations without a parent's prior written consent.
-Outside organizations include, but are not limited to, companies that manufacture class rings or publish yearbooks.
-In addition, two federal laws require local educational agencies (LEAs) receiving assistance under the Elementary and Secondary Education Act of 1965 (ESEA) to provide military recruiters, upon request, with three directory information categories - names, addresses and telephone listings - unless parents have advised the LEA that they do not want their student's information disclosed without their prior written consent.1
+Directory information, which is information contained in an education record that is generally not considered harmful or an invasion of privacy if released, can also be disclosed to outside organizations without a parent's prior written consent.
+Directory information may be released to outside organizations that offer and/or supply school memorabilia such as companies that manufacture class rings, publish yearbooks or provide graduation products.

+In addition, two federal laws require local educational agencies (LEAs) receiving assistance under the Elementary and Secondary Education Act of 1965 (ESEA) to provide military recruiters, upon request, with three directory information categories - names, addresses and telephone listings - unless parents have advised the LEA that they do not want their student's information disclosed without their prior written consent.

-If you do not want CMS to disclose directory information from your child's education records without your prior written consent, you must notify the district (current school) in writing within 10 days after the first day of the academic school year.
-The district has designated the following information as directory information:
+If you do not want CMS to disclose directory information from your child's education records without your prior written consent, you must notify the District (current school) in writing within 10 days after the first day of the academic school year.
+The District has designated the following information as directory information:

-- Student's name
+- Student's name;

-- Address
+- Address:

-- Telephone listing
+- Telephone listing;

-- Electronic mail address
+- Electronic mail address;

-- Photograph
+- Photograph;

-- Date and place of birth
+- Date and place of birth;

-- Major field of study
+- Major field of study;

-- Dates of attendance
+- Dates of attendance;

-- Grade level
+- Grade level;

-- Participation in officially recognized activities and sports
+- Participation in officially recognized activities and sports;

-- Weight and height of members of athletic teams
+- Weight and height of members of athletic teams;

-- Degrees, honors, academic recognitions and awards received
+- Degrees, honors, academic recognitions and awards received;

-- The most recent educational agency or institution attended
+- The most recent educational agency or institution attended; and

-- Student ID number, user ID, or other unique personal identifier used to communicate in electronic systems that cannot be used to access education records without a PIN, password, etc.
+- Student ID number, user ID or other unique personal identifier used by a student for purposes of accessing or communicating in electronic systems that cannot be used to access education records without a PIN, password, etc.

-1These laws are: Section 9528 of the Elementary and Secondary Education Act (20 U.S.C. § 7908), as amended, and 10 U.S.C. § 503(c), as amended.
+Footnotes: These laws are: Section 9528 of the Elementary and Secondary Education Act (20 U.S.C. § 7908) and 10 U.S.C. § 503(c).

-MODEL NOTIFICATION OF RIGHTS UNDER THE PROTECTION OF PUPIL RIGHTS AMMENDMEN
+NOTICE OF RIGHTS UNDER THE PROTECTION OF PUPIL RIGHTS AMENDMENT